KarelKubat/smartlog/README.md

 - Forwarding clients send messages to a remote server.
 Smartlog supports UDP and TCP:
   - UDP is faster, but the network transmission is not guaranteed.
   - TCP is slower, but guaranteed.
+- There is a client for loadtesting that discards messages (the 'none' client).

 All client types except the forwarding clients can be used stand-alone, i.e., just as a part of your program.
 Forwarding clients normally require a Smartlog server (in test scenarios `nc` or `netcat` can be used).